-MECANISMOS NEUROFISIOLÓGICOS Y MUSCULARES QUE REGULAN LA MOTILIDAD GASTROINTESTINAL Y SU ROL EN EL SÍNDROME DEL INTESTINO IRRITABLE (SII)
+MECANISMOS NEUROFISIOLÓGICOS Y MUSCULARES EN LA MOTILIDAD GASTROINTESTINAL: IMPLICACIONES EN EL SÍNDROME DEL INTESTINO IRRITABLE

 Autores/as